UDora: A Unified Red Teaming Framework against LLM Agents by Dynamically Hijacking Their Own Reasoning: Experiments

-In the malicious environment scenario, we present the main results for the InjecAgent dataset in~\Cref{tab:injecagent}.
+\textbf{Results.} In the malicious environment scenario, we present the main results for the InjecAgent dataset in~\Cref{tab:injecagent}.
 We observe that: (1) \name significantly outperforms other baselines, achieving a 99\% (ASR) on the Llama 3.1 model—22\% higher than the best baseline—and 97\% ASR on the Ministral model, 47\% better than the others.
 (2) The Ministral model shows more robustness to Prompt Injection attacks than the Llama 3.1 model.
 (3) Both Sequential and Joint optimization modes improve attack performance over the GCG attack, with their combination further increasing the ASR by an additional 6\% on Llama 3.1 and 23\% on Ministral, suggesting minimal overlap in successful attack strategies between the modes.
 (4) Sequential optimization is particularly effective against the Llama 3.1 model, while Joint optimization excels against Ministral.
 Examples of the attack progress are provided in~\Cref{apx:injecagent}.

 For the WebShop dataset, results are detailed in~\Cref{tab:webshop}.
 Observations include: (1) \name consistently outperforms all other baselines, with \name (All) achieving a 46.75\% higher ASR on the Llama 3.1 model and 39.75\% on the Ministral model compared to the next best baseline.
 (2) Attack difficulty varies by adversarial target type.
 For instance, the ASR is only 13\% for \textit{All Mismatch} versus 87\% for \textit{Attribute Mismatch} on Llama 3.1, and 73\% on \textit{All Mismatch} but 100\% for both \textit{Price Mismatch} and \textit{Category Mismatch}.
 (3) Sequential Optimization is notably more effective than Joint Optimization on WebShop, possibly due to the extended reasoning required to achieve the final action.
 (4) Employing both Sequential and Joint Optimization modes together still boosts performance, increasing the ASR by an additional 5\% on Llama 3.1 and 9.75\% on the Ministral model, suggesting minimal overlap in effective attack strategies between the modes.
-Examples on the attack progress are in~\Cref{apx:webshop}.
+Examples on the attack progress are in~\Cref{apx:webshop}, where it seems that the adversarial string ultimately leads the LLM agent to hallucinate and select the wrong item.

 For the AgentHarm dataset, which is designed for scenarios involving malicious instructions, results are presented in~\Cref{tab:agentharm}.
 Key observations are: (1) \name still significantly outperforms other methods, particularly the GCG attack, with a 46.9\% improvement in ASR over GCG on the Llama 3.1 model and achieving 100\% ASR on the Ministral model.
 (2) The Ministral model is more susceptible to malicious instructions, adhering to 81.8\% without any attack, compared to the more robust Llama 3.1 model.
 Interestingly, the GCG attack also achieves a high ASR with this model, as Ministral tends to directly output the call for the target function (e.g., ``\textit{[TOOL\_CALLS][\{'name': 'function\_name', ...\}]}") without any preceding reasoning, even when prompted to reason before executing the final tool call.
 (3) Contrary to WebShop results, Joint Optimization proves more effective on AgentHarm across both models, due to shorter response contexts that concentrate noise and reduce biased gradients.
 (4) Combining both optimization modes enhances ASR further, showing an 8.5\% improvement on Llama 3.1.
 (5) While the Template Attack lowers the refusal rate, it negatively impacts the model’s own reasoning ability, decreasing ASR from 81.8\% to 66.5\% on the Ministral model due to failure in activating the target tool.
 Examples of the attack progress are available in~\Cref{apx:agentharm}.